 Socio-economic dynamism and governance structure have recently made the agriculture value chain more complex and smallholders are the losers.
 Commodities produced by farmers are distributed to consumers via disjointed multiple marketing systems; not direct from production to consumers.
 Access to production and processing technologies to minimize post-harvest losses; compliance to strict market standards, like food safety; consumer preference; digital innovation; relationships between actors and emerging markets are just a few challenges to an inclusive agriculture value chain.

-The training course aims to enhance the capacity of the participants in adopting and promoting the value chain approach for inclusive and sustainable development.
+The training course aimed to enhance the capacity of the participants in adopting and promoting the value chain approach for inclusive and sustainable development.

-At the end of this training, the participants will be able to:
+At the end of this training, the participants were expected to be able to: